 Phylogeographic analyses will require a larger number of specimens to show relationships between populations.
 Special attention should be paid to the basin of the middle/lower course of Rio Tocantins to explain its large howler diversity and to determine whether the remaining populations dispersed from this region.

 ACKNOWLEDGMENTS: work supported by CNPQ grant 307669/2013-0 and FAPERJ grant e26/102.956/2011 to CRB.
-The authors are grateful to Flavia Casado for karyotyping and Plautino Laroque (CPB/ICMBio) for helping in field work.
+The authors are grateful to Flavia Casado for karyotyping, Plautino Laroque (CPB/ICMBio) for helping in field work, and Marcelo Weksler for several comments that increase the quality of this manuscript.

 REFERENCES